dgalama-dotcom/HomeyOverview/README.md

 return value, without crashing the script or blocking other recipients.
 See "Troubleshooting" below for what this can and can't catch.

+## v1.1.3 — HomeyScript script count fix

+The HomeyScript script count could occasionally include a stray entry displayed as a raw ID/UUID instead of a name.
+This happens when something runs inline script code without saving it as a proper named script (e.g. certain developer/debugging tools) — such a run can leave behind a nameless entry.
+As of v1.1.3, any entry without a name is excluded from the count and from the Summary, the same way entries explicitly named `__mcp_run_*` already were.

 ## Troubleshooting